Shutter Island (film): Development

 The rights to Dennis Lehane's novel Shutter Island were first optioned to Columbia Pictures in 2003.
 Columbia did not act on the option, and it lapsed back to Lehane, who sold it to Phoenix Pictures.
-Phoenix hired Laeta Kalogridis, and together they developed the film for a year.
+Phoenix hired Laeta Kalogridis, and together, they developed the film for a year.
 Director Martin Scorsese and actor Leonardo DiCaprio were both attracted to the project.
-Production began on March 6, 2008, only about 6 weeks after Michelle Williams' former partner Heath Ledger unexpectedly died.
+Production began on March 6, 2008.

-Lehane's inspiration for the hospital and island setting was Long Island in Boston Harbor, which he had visited during the blizzard of 1978 as a child with his uncle and family.
+Lehane's inspiration for the hospital and island setting was Long Island in Boston Harbor, which he had visited as a child with his uncle and family during the blizzard of 1978.

 Filming

 Shutter Island was mainly filmed in Massachusetts, with Taunton being the location for the World War II flashback scenes.
 Old industrial buildings in Taunton's Whittenton Mills Complex replicated the Dachau concentration camp.
 The old Medfield State Hospital in Medfield, Massachusetts, was another key location.

 Cawley's office scenes were the second floor of the chapel during the late evening.
-Lights were shone through the windows to make it look like it was daytime.
+Lights were shone through the windows to make it appear to be daytime.
 The crew painted the hospital's brick walls to look like plywood.
 This served the dual purpose of acting as scenery and blocking the set from view of a local road.

 The crew wanted to film at the old Worcester State Hospital, but demolition of surrounding buildings made it impossible.
-The stone lodge, next to Leach Pond, at Borderland State Park in Easton, Massachusetts, was used for the cabin scene.
+The stone lodge next to Leach Pond at Borderland State Park in Easton, Massachusetts, was used for the cabin scene.
 The film used Peddocks Island as a setting for the story's island.
 East Point, in Nahant, Massachusetts, was the location for the lighthouse scenes.
-The scenes where Teddy and Chuck are caught in the hurricane were filmed at the Wilson Mountain Reservation in Dedham, Massachusetts.
+The scenes in which Teddy and Chuck are caught in the hurricane were filmed at the Wilson Mountain Reservation in Dedham, Massachusetts.
 Filming ended on July 2, 2008.